NearHuscarl/football-site/README.md

 ## Setup firebase

 -  Get your firebase environment variables after creating a firebase project
+-  Create `.env_development` and `.env_test` file in the root folder
--  Fill in the .env_development file for development database
+-  Fill in the `.env_development` file for development database
--  Fill in the .env_test file for seperate testing database if needed
+-  Fill in the `.env_test` file for seperate testing database if needed
 -  In the root folder, run `./setup_heroku.sh`
 -  Make sure git doesn't track those 2 files as they are your passwords to the database